Helm Charts

 Checkout the AKS create command (opens new window) for more options.

-Once your instance is created you can connection thought your kubectl
+Once your instance is created you can connection thought your kubectl client

 and deploy using the Helm instructions above.

-client using the following command:
+Connect to your kubectl client using the following command:

 az aks get-credentials \